 In short, Costa Rica doesn’t disappoint.
 It offers something for nearly every type of traveler, from luxurious spa-seekers to adrenaline junkies.
 Known far and wide for its stunning scenery and tropical wildlife, Costa Rica is also a nature photographer’s paradise.
-With over 615 wildlife species and 25% of it's land protected, you are guaranteed to witness a visit by a monkey or see the nesting habitat of sea turtles.
+With over 615 wildlife species and 25% of its land protected, you are essentially guaranteed to witness a visit from a monkey or see the nesting habitat of sea turtles.

-If you find yourself asking “What can I do here?”, think about the following: observe hundreds of exotic species of wildlife in Monteverde - home to Costa Rica's lush Cloud Forest Reserve, watch Arenal Volcano erupt (and if you missed it today, you can catch it tomorrow!
-Arenal erupts daily), soak in the Tabacon Hot Springs, embark on a white water rafting adventure in the Central Valley or practice yoga among avid surfers in the Osa Peninsula for remote beaches and diverse wildlife.
+If you find yourself asking, “What can I do in Costa Rica?”, consider about the following opportunities: observing hundreds of exotic species of wildlife in Monteverde (home to Costa Rica's lush Cloud Forest Reserve), witnessing Arenal Volcano erupt (and if you missed it today, you can catch it tomorrow!
+Arenal erupts daily), soaking in the Tabacon Hot Springs, embarking on white water rafting adventures in the Central Valley or practicing yoga among avid surfers in the Osa Peninsula for remote beaches and diverse wildlife.
 Ready to slow things down?
 Head to Uvita to lounge on an exclusive hilltop lodge perched overlooking Marino Ballena National Park, one of the best places to see the migrating Humpback whales, visit a coffee plantation...the list goes on and on.
 Imagine doing all of this at exclusive boutique properties either nestled in the mountains amongst the wildlife and rainforest or overlooking the ocean.

 Costa Rica is eminent for its outstanding service and hospitality, the locals or "ticos" make you feel right at home, so it only makes sense to take a trip of a lifetime in this beautiful country.
-With Craft Travel Group, we will make sure you witness the best of the countries natural beauty, with eco-friendly adventures and peaceful nights at the best lodges offered.
-We are proud to say that we have selected a handful of lodges that are leading the way in blending luxury with sustainable environmental practices, as we want you to enjoy your stay in the least impacting way on our planet Earth!
-If you don’t see your ideal package offered here, we will tailor-make the the perfect trip for you; just contact us so we can start planning your trip to see lush forests, beautiful beaches and endless wildlife.
+Craft Travel will make sure you witness the best of the countries natural beauty, with eco-friendly adventures and peaceful nights at our carefully selected portfolio of authentic lodges, ranging from rustic chic to ultra deluxe.
+These lodges are leading the way in blending luxury with sustainable environmental practices: we want you - our clients - to enjoy your stay in the least impacting way on our planet Earth, and we know you do too!
+If you don’t see your ideal package offered here, we will tailor-make the perfect trip for you; just contact us so we can start planning your trip to see lush forests, beautiful beaches and endless wildlife.
 We will help you explore the highlights as well as Costa Rica’s best kept secrets.

 PLANNING YOUR TRIP TO COSTA RICA

-What do eat & drink in pura vida land!
+What To eat & drink in pura vida land!

 While Latin American fare has its well known staples (think rice & beans), and boasts flavorful coffee, there is more to it than that.
 When traveling through each country, its worthwhile checking out the traditional dishes.
 When in Costa Rica, it won’t be hard to hunt down a casado, a hearty dish of rice, beans, plantains, salad, tortilla, and the meat of your choice.
 Top it off with a side of chopped vegetables, or picadillo.
 Wash it all down with one of these typical drinks: Agua de Sapo, lemonade with brown sugar; a ‘fresco’, aka delicious smoothie made of fresh, tropical fruit and your choice of water or milk; or, if you’re desiring the harder stuff, try a shot of liquor made from sugar cane juice known as Guaro.